 1. Access Google Meet and familiarize yourself with the application

-Once you are logged into your Loyola Gmail account you can access your Google Meet page via this link or by navigating to the top right of your Gmail page, clicking the icon that looks like a dial pad, and selecting the “meet” icon in the dropdown menu.
+Once you are logged into your Loyola Gmail account, you can access your Google Meet page by navigating to the top right of your Gmail page, clicking the icon that looks like a dial pad, and selecting the “meet” icon in the dropdown menu.
 Navigate to this page to familiarize yourself with the website and the technological requirements of the platform.

 2. Get invited to a Google Meet

-At the time of your session you will receive an email invitation for a Google Meet video conference from through your Loyola email address.
-The invitation will arrive at the time of your scheduled appointment.
+At the time of your session, you will receive an email invitation for a Google Meet video conference through your Loyola email address.
 This invitation will include a link to the Google Meet for your appointment.
 It is also possible to join the Google Meet by phone.
 The phone number and PIN code will also be displayed in the email invitation.

 3. Join the Google Meet